panteLx/easynews-plus-plus/README.md

 3. Special character handling (spaces, punctuation, accents)
 4. Configurable strict matching option for exact results

 When strict matching is enabled, only exact title matches are returned.
-When disabled (default), the addon uses smart matching to find related content.
+When disabled, the addon uses smart matching to find related content.
+By default, strict matching is enabled.

 ### How does the custom title system work?